mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 does not change anything else in the 4o6 DHCP specification and therefore the security consideration of {{RFC7341}} still apply.

-This mechanism differs from {{RFC7341}} as the DHCP client sends and receives DHCPv4 messages, whereas in {{RFC7341}} it only sends DHCPv6 messages.
-This makes it possible that DHCPv4 messages could reach a DHCPv4 server without using the 4o6RA.
+The mechanisms defined here differ from {{RFC7341}} as they allow the DHCP client to send and receive DHCPv4 messages, whereas in {{RFC7341}} the client only sends DHCPv6 messages.
+This makes it possible that in not properly configured networks where the client is located on the same L2 scope of a DHCPv4 server, DHCPv4 messages could reach a DHCPv4 server without using the 4o6RA.
 While this can cause erroneous state in both clients and servers and potentially even lead to misconfigurations that impact reachability,